Liam Payne Details “Really Severe” Mental Health and Sobriety Struggles While in One Direction - E! Online

 Now a month sober, Liam revealed how his former One Direction bandmates have been a source of support for him in his recent journey.

-"I had a lovely phone call from Harry the other day," Liam went on, per People.
+"I had a lovely phone call from Harry the other day," he went on.
 "He was checking in on me.
 It's almost as if some people have got a sixth sense about when you're going through something and want to check in."

 Liam still feels that he had "the best time ever" in 1D, but pointed out that some parts were "toxic."